cs1302uga/cs1302-c4-alpha/README.rst

 :Target: Finish before |date_target_impl|.

 1. Implement the ``ConnectFour(int, int)`` constructor, ensure it's written with good
-   |code_style|_, then test it by running the ``cs1302.game.ConnectFourTester`` class.
+   |code_style|_, then test it by writing a few lines of code in the ``cs1302.game.ConnectFourTester`` class

-   * There are some example tests given in `ConnectFourTester.java` to partially test this constructor.
-     However, you should not assume that the prewritten tests cover all of the input scenarios that need to be tested.
-Take a look at the ``main`` method in ``ConnectFourTester.java``.
-The first method call made from ``main`` is to the method ``runConstructorTests``.
-There are two given test cases that test the proper functionality of two board sizes.
-Also, note that each test case is written in a separate method.

-   * Using the existing constructor test cases in ``ConnectFourTester.java`` as examples of how to write/format test cases, add additional methods to ``ConnectFourTester.java`` to test your constructor implementation under different input scenarios — create a method for each scenario you would like to test and then call your new method from the `runConstructorTests` method in a way that's consistent with the existing examples.

-   * There are some aspects of the constructor that you should test later.
-For example, you can test that the instance variable ``rows`` is assigned correctly when you implement and test your ``getRows()`` method.
+   to make sure the constructor only throws an exception when the board size is too large/too small.
+Also, your code should print out the instance variables of the ``ConnectFour`` object to make sure they are consistent with the diagrams in this document.

+   * There are a few example test methods given in ``ConnectFourTester.java``.
+However, those methods are not currently called from the ``main`` method.
+The provided tests are meant to test the full gameplay which requires all methods to be implemented.
+We will revisit this in a later step below.

-2. Implement the ``getRows()`` method, ensure it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourTester`` class in a manner that is consistent with your constructor tests.
+2. Implement the ``getRows()`` and ``getCols()`` methods, ensure they are written with good |code_style|_, then test them by adding test code to the ``cs1302.game.ConnectFourTester`` class in a manner that is consistent with your constructor test code.
+You will want to, at a minimum, print out the return value from valid calls to ``getRows`` and ``getCols`` along with the instance variables from the ``ConnectFour`` object to make sure they are consistent.

-   * When you add and call your test method(s) for ``getRows()``, you should not comment out existing tests.
-You should always run all tests that you have each time you run ``cs1302.game.ConnectFourTester`` just in case a recent change breaks something that you previously thought was working.

-3. Implement the ``getCols()`` method, ensure that it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourTester`` class in a manner that is consistent with your existing tests.

-4. Repeat this process to implement, check |code_style|_, and test the remaining methods in the order that they appear in the starter code.
+3. Repeat this process to implement, check |code_style|_, and test the remaining methods in the order that they appear in the ``ConnectFour.java`` starter code.

+4. As mentioned in the comments in ``ConnectFourTester.java``, the provided tests do not cover all of the input scenarios that need to be tested.
+You should add methods to test additional scenarios.
+Please note that you can also test your code using the ``cs1302.game.ConnectFourCLI`` class and by using input redirection as discussed in class.

 Review
 ++++++